A library collection hosted by CPIR

 Infographic: Educating Native Students: Then and Now

-To better understand how the current Native education system was established, the National Indian Education Association (NIEA) produced the Native Nations and American Schools: The History of Natives in the American Education System in 2016.
-This infographic was created to summarize the findings described in the report and places the findings within a key historical truth that has greatly impacted how Native communities interact with schooling in the U.S. (Also listed in Tier 1 materials) [2-page infographic, available in PDF only, 2018]
+This infographic was created to summarize the findings described in the report and places the findings within a key historical truth that has greatly impacted how Native communities interact with schooling in the U.S. (Also listed in Tier 1 materials) [2-page infographic, available in PDF only, Updated in 2024]

 Educating Native Students: Then and Now| in PDF format